alexivkin/Container-Security-Training/README.md

     docker run -d -e POSTGRES_PASSWORD="" -p 5432:5432 postgres:9.6
     docker run --net=host -d -p 6060-6061:6060-6061 -v $PWD/clair_config:/config quay.io/coreos/clair-git:latest -config=/config/config.yaml

-## Distroless and multistage builds
+## 9 Distroless, multistage and scratch

 Build a webserver that has no beginnings using first stage to build, and the scratch to run